ChannMyaeAung/MyLearningNotes/C_Learning/HFCTheories.md

 - The process ID remains unchanged, but the new program takes over, starting from its `main` function.
 - If `exec` is successful, it does not return to the original program.
 - If it fails, the original continues executing, allowing for error handling.

+Q: Isn't `system()` just easier to use than `exec()`?

+A: Yes.
+But because the OS needs to interpret the string we pass to `system()`, it can be a bit buggy.
+Particularly if we create the command string dynamically.

+Q: Why are there so many `exec()` functions?

+A: Over time, people wanted to create processes in different ways.
+The different versions of `exec()` were created for more flexibility.

+Q: Do I always have to check the return value of a system call?
+Doesn't it make the program really long?

+A: If we make system calls and don't check for errors, our code will be shorter.
+But it will probably also have more bugs.
+It is better to thank about errors when we first write code.
+It will make it much easier to catch bugs later on.

+Q: If I call an `exec()` function, can I do anything afterward?

+A: No. if the `exec()` function is successful,  it will change the process so that it runs the new program instead of our program.
+That means  the program containing the `exec()` call will stop as soon as it runs the `exec()` function.

+#### Bullet Points - Chapter 9

+- System calls are functions that live in the OS.
+- When we make a system call, we are calling code outside our program.
+- `system()` is a system call to run a command string.
+- `system()` is easy to use but it can cause bugs.
+- The `exec()` system calls let us run programs with more control.
+- There are several versions of the `exec()` system call.
+- System calls usually, but not always return -1 if there's a problem.
+- They will also set the `errno` variable to an error number.